What Would an LLM Do? Evaluating Large Language Models for Policymaking to Alleviate Homelessness: Discussion and Conclusion

-This paper introduces a novel benchmark to evaluate whether LLMs are aligned with human domain experts to inform social policymaking, in particular on the topic of homelessness alleviation.
-The benchmark includes 170 homelessness-related policy scenarios, grounded in the Capability Approach for human development, across four geographic contexts.
-It further presents an automated pipeline that links LLM-generated policy proposals to an agent-based modelling framework.
-This enables to explore the social impact of the recommended policies in a non-invasive manner through simulated social scenarios.
-The article opens a path to leverage LLMs for social policy making, providing humans with alternative, contextualized policies at scale, and an indication of their social impact.
+This paper investigates the potential of LLMs to support policymaking on the subject of homelessness alleviation in four global cities, using a benchmark grounded in the Capability Approach for human development and supported by an agent-based simulation.
+The study is motivated by the expressed need of government officials, domain experts and non-profit organizations, who need to make informed decisions in a complex and evolving environment, often with limited time and data.
+The capacity of LLMs to leverage vast amounts of humanly-generated existing data and explore flexible role-play scenarios (i.e. acting as domain experts) make them uniquely suited to potentially provide new insights for the complexity of social policymaking.
+However, given the current limitations of LLMs, in terms of transparency, explainability, security and ethics, among others, there are open questions around whether policies recommended by LLMs are to be trusted and can be helpful for decision makers.

-The empirical investigation unveils that LLMs policy recommendation patterns seem to apply a highly stable internal heuristic, i.e. prioritize immediate physical safety and broad coverage—across different contexts.
-While this leads to dependable internal logic, it can also expose a context-blind rigidity.
+Our empirical investigation about LLM policy recommendations suggests that while models may have learned similar ways to articulate reasoning, they maintain diversity in how they weight and order the options.
+Importantly, LLMs' choices seem to prioritize immediate physical safety across the different contexts, over policies that aim to improve the social affiliation of the affected population and mitigate ostracism.
+This could be exposing a context-blind rigidity and a potential bias based on the published online discourse on homelessness in the regions of the world with over-represented data in LLMs.
 Experts, in contrast, demonstrably tailored their decisions to address locally encoded sociopolitical realities that can aggravate the ostracism faced by PEHs, such as related to ethnicity (in South Africa) or to religious minorities (in South Bend).
-Moreover, our analysis reveals a moderate higher alignment on LLMs' top choice with the two experts located in the Global North.
-However, when asking LLMs to focus in a contextualized scenario, the results become more closely aligned with the local expert (as we describe for Johannesburg).
-Our findings also compare the social impact of the policies selected by LLMs vs those selected by the domain expert in the city of Barcelona, in an agent-based modelling framework.
-The results obtained in the simulated social scenario show that LLMs recommended policies could be better fulfilling the overall needs of PEH population.
+However, for a selection of the scenarios in the benchmark simulated in the ABM, our findings show that the social impact of policies selected by LLMs slightly better fulfill the overall needs of PEH population, vs. those selected by the domain expert in Barcelona.